 There are only six steps towards making a purchase.
-These steps apply to any type of sale being made, from selling a pack of gum to our home.
-It is helpful that your sales team know what these steps are so they can help a prospective client work through the process.
+These steps apply to any type of sale being made, from a pack of gum to a new home.
+It is helpful that your sales team know these steps so they can guide a prospective client through the process.

 - Prospect: Identify your prospective client.

-- Contact: Say hello, meet and greet, break the ice.
+- Contact: Say hello, meet and greet, and break the ice.

 - Question: Qualify.
-Ask questions about them, the company and what they want to achieve. (this is THE most important part).
+Ask questions about the client, the company, and what she hopes to achieve.
+(This is the most important part)

-- Presentation: Explain your product and service, how it relates to your findings in step – 3.
+- Presentation: Explain your product and service and how it relates to your findings in step #3.

-- Concerns: Ask if there are any concerns and review – revert back to Step – 3.
+- Concerns: Ask if there are any concerns and revert back to step #3.

-- Close: It’s time to ask for an order.
-Most customers will NOT order unless asked.
+- Close: Ask for an order.
+Most customers will not order unless asked.

 Jon Barteaux (Senior Business Development Professional) Barteaux and Associates

-Helping clients make the buying decision starts and ends when you understand the clients true business problem, how it affects their business and what value your solution brings.
-Close the deal by demonstrating those points and showing the value in dollars (revenue, cost savings, efficiencies) and the client's decision to buy from a true partner will be an easy one for them.
+Helping a client make the buying decision starts and ends with understanding your client's true business problem, how it affects her business, and what value your solution brings.
+Close the deal by by showing the value in dollars (revenue, cost savings, efficiencies) and the client's decision to buy from a true partner will be an easy one.

 Justin McGill (CEO / Founder) - LeadFuze

-Don't be afraid to ask a question along the lines of "Can you think of any reason why you would NOT sign up?"
-This allows your prospect to voice any true underlying objections they may have, while also giving them the idea they've mentally committed to the sale.
+Don't be afraid to ask a question such as, "Can you think of any reason why you would not sign up?"
+This allows your prospect to voice any true underlying objections he has while also giving him the idea that he's mentally committed to the sale.